mikebell/mikebell.io/content/cv.md

 DevOps Engineer that focuses on improving efficiency for others while simplifying processes and developing new ones.
 Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has allowed me to have a greater understanding of the requirements for a DevOps/SRE role.

 Experience of working remotely, taking responsibility of my own time management and able to work with teams based anywhere in the world.
+As part of my role at Convivio I regularly run stand-ups and meetings both internally and with clients.

 Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes and home automation software/various lab exercises.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my 2 cats.